uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 Once you have a certificate, you can use this to create a minimal Gen3 values.yaml for Helm deployment.
 This provides any values for the Gen3 umbrella chart that are different than the default configuration.
 You can create this file in your preferred IDE or text editor.
 Save it as “values.yaml”

+!!! local "Local deployment with no SSL certificate"

+    If you are deploying locally and you are deploying with all the default values configured in the Helm Gen3 repo, you do not need to have a Gen3 values.yaml at this stage.
+When you are ready to override any default values, you can create a Gen3 values.yaml at that point.

+!!! served "Local deployment to a host domain with SSL"

+    You will need a Gen3 values.yaml to provide your SSL certificate and point to your host site.
+Use the instructions in this sections to create one.

 A minimal values.yaml will have a `global` section with nested `hostname` and `tls` sections.
 (I have elided most of the key and certificate body, but left the structure visible so you can see how it was organized.)
 Note that there is one private key, but two certificates in my example.
 You may have more or fewer certificates; be sure you include all certificates from your output.
 (These should have all the certificates in the SSL certificate chain.)

 ```